computefoundation/gnu-linux-shell-scripting/README.md

-A branch for download scripts
+A branch for helper scripts